firefly-iii/docs/docs/docs/data-importer/errors/freq_errors.md

 Please open a ticket [on GitHub](https://github.com/firefly-iii/firefly-iii/) if your problem isn't listed here.

+## I can't get beyond the opening screen

+Some setups have a bad time handling cookies, and without support for cookies the Data Importer doesn't know what you want to do.
+Make sure that

+- You don't run FIDI in a sub-directory
+- The cookie settings in the .env file are correct.

+## I changed my configuration, but I still get the old values?

+- I fixed an error, but I'm still "Unauthenticated"
+- FIDI doesn't recognize my new access token

+FIDI stores some settings in cookies.
+They persist even when you restart the Docker container or reboot.

+1. Clear your cookies
+2. Press "\[Reauthenticate\]"
+3. Browse to `/flush` on your FIDI installation

+Any of these options should work.

+## My connection times out, even though the IP addresses are correct

+This mainly applies to Docker.
+Make sure that both containers [are on the same network](https://old.reddit.com/r/FireflyIII/comments/fuur8o/csvimporter_connection_timeout/).
+Remember that Firefly III usually runs on port 8080.

+Please open a ticket [on GitHub](https://github.com/firefly-iii/firefly-iii/) if you can't get it to work.

 ## 502 Bad Gateway errors

 When Firefly III responds with a token, the resulting header may be too long for your reverse proxy.
 Add this to the configuration: